 Fractures: up to a 58% increased risk in spine fractures

 With these risks adding up, many Canadians are starting to ask their doctors, “Do I really need this prescription or is there something I can do naturally?”

 As a doctor, I believe that the questions we should be asking are “What is the root cause of this patient’s symptoms, and how should we treat this?”
 The widely held belief is that heartburn is created by having too much acid in the stomach, which isn’t always true.
 In fact, as we age, our ability to produce stomach acid decreases but the number of times we experience heartburn will actually increase.

 With the belief that high stomach acid creates GERD, we should expect to see teenagers chewing on TUMs while the elderly down spicy pepperoni pizza.
 In fact, one of the main reasons GERD is such an issue in our modern society is not what we eat, but the way that we eat.

-You may also like this story: Foods That Help With Sun Protection
+You may also like this story as well:

 How We Eat

 The very first part of digestion is called the “cephalic phase.”
 When you smell food, or think of food (think of lemons and you’ll start to salivate), you are triggering your cephalic response.
 This response sends a message down the length of the vagus nerve, reaching the stomach and organs of digestion, triggering the cells in the lining of the stomach to release hydrochloric acid (HCl).
 HCl plays an important role in breaking down food, killing bacteria, and helping certain vitamins (such as Vitamin B12) be accessible for later absorption.